Raja Vikramarka (2021 film): Plot

-An NIA agent Raja Vikramarka 'Vikram', a cool and reckless but smart IPS officer, works under Mahendra who is also his mentor and father figure.
-One day, they catch a Nigerian agent once who supplied arms to the gang of Guru Narayan, a former Naxalite.
-He informs them that Guru Narayan is alive and came back with vengeance against Chakravarthy, so he supplied the arms again to kill Chakravarthy, a former sincere IPS officer turned Home Minister of the state.
+An NIA agent, Raja Vikramarka 'Vikram', a cool, reckless, but smart IPS officer, works under Mahendra, who is also his mentor and father figure.
+One day, they catch a Nigerian agent who once supplied arms to the gang of Guru Narayan, a former Naxalite.
+He informs them that Guru Narayan is alive and came back with vengeance against Chakravarthy, a former sincere IPS officer turned Home Minister of the state, so he supplied the arms again to kill Chakravarthy.
 In the interrogation, Vikram accidentally kills him before he reveals their entire plan.
-However, Mahendra manages to send Vikram in a secret mission as an insurance policy agent under Muddu Krishna a classical dancer turned insurance agent who teaches classical dance to Kanthi, Chakravarthy's daughter, by hiding his identity to investigate the matter.
+However, Mahendra manages to send Vikram on a secret mission as an insurance policy agent under Muddu Krishna, a classical dancer-turned insurance agent who teaches classical dance to Kanthi, Chakravarthy's daughter, by hiding his identity to investigate the matter.
 Vikram falls in love with Kanthi.
-Although she initially turns down his advances, she likes him and eventually expresses her feelings for him.
+Although she initially turns down his advances, she likes him and eventually expresses her feelings.

-Meanwhile ACP Govind Narayan, a sincere and hot-headed IPS officer who takes care of Chakravarthy's security, finds Vikram's and Kanthi's relationship and suddenly visits Vikram's home.
+Meanwhile, ACP Govind Narayan, a sincere and hot-headed IPS officer who takes care of Chakravarthy's security, finds Vikram's and Kanthi's relationship and suddenly visits Vikram's home.
 There, he finds out Vikram's secret operation.
 Left with no option, Vikram reveals his identity to Govind.
 Mahendra intervenes and convinces Govind to cooperate with them; then Vikram and Govind decide to work together to catch Guru Narayan.
-As expected, Guru Narayan attacks Chakravarthy in Muddu Krishna's meeting, who became a manager by taking Chakravarthy's life insurance policy, which is worth 10 crore.
+As expected, Guru Narayan attacks Chakravarthy at Muddu Krishna's meeting, who became a manager by taking Chakravarthy's life insurance policy, which is worth 10 crore.
 Vikram stops and arrests him.
 While everyone else feels relaxed, Vikram still doubts Guru Narayan's intentions behind his arrest.
-As Vikram anticipated, Guru Narayan's men kidnap Kanthi at her dance performance in front of Chakravarthy and demand him to be released.
+As Vikram anticipated, Guru Narayan's men kidnap Kanthi at her dance performance in front of Chakravarthy and demand that he be released.